mathie/mathie.github.io/_drafts/nanowrimo.md

 > monads which are, roughly speaking, a mechanism by which programmers confuse
 > each other through analogy, simile and metaphors.
 They're like bad poetry.

-Needs some work.
-I had @sixthformpoet in mind when I wrote it.

 The next day, I continued to expand on the topic, talking about the various trade-offs between different programming paradigms, type systems vs test suites